-- Each school has designated at least one staff member to be responsible for the safe keeping and administration of all medications.
-In our school this is the secretary.
-Our secretary keeps a record of each administration and stores the medication. - Medications may only be administered to a student if an authorization form for dispensing medication is filled out by the parent and the physician.
-This is available in the school office. - All medications need to be in a pharmacy, or a physician labeled container. - School employees are not allowed to give out aspirin.
-In the event of an injury at school parents will be notified.
+- •Each school has designated at least one staff member to be responsible for the safekeeping and administration of all medications.
+In our school, this is the secretary.
+Our secretary keeps a record of each administration and stores the medication. - Medications may only be administered to a student if the parent and the physician fill out an authorization form for dispensing medication.
+This is available in the school office. - All medications must be in a pharmacy or a physician-labeled container. - •School employees are not allowed to give out aspirin.
+In the event of an injury at school, parents will be notified.